w3c/xslt30-test/readme.txt

 ### GETTING THE REPO ###

-You can find the test suite publicly available as a Mercurial (Hg) repository: https://dvcs.w3.org/hg/xslt30-test/
+The current version of the XSLT 3.0 test suite is in GitHub at https://github.com/w3c/xslt30-test

-To use it, you need a Mercurial client.
-Mercurial is a DVCS similar to Github and the like.
-Most popular on Windows is TortoiseHg which has a port for Mac OS X and Gnome/Nautilus: http://tortoisehg.bitbucket.org/.
-Just install and point select "Close repository", type in the URL above and you should be good to go after the repo has been downloaded.
+Prior to 31 March 2019 it was in a Mercurial (Hg) repository: https://dvcs.w3.org/hg/xslt30-test/

 If you don't feel like using a DVCS, you can download a ZIP archive from the above link.
-Changes can then be mailed to me and I will add them to the repository.
+Changes can then be mailed to me and we will add them to the repository.
+However, GitHub pull requests are preferred.

-For committing changes you need write access.
-Liam can help you with that, but if you have a W3C account already, I think you get write access automatically.
-Mercurial is set up to always require a password when committing changes, even if you store the password in your client.
+For committing changes, unless you have write access, you can submit a pull request with your proposed changes.
+New tests are always welcome.
+Changes to existing tests require more care, and should always carry some explanation or justification, especially if the test is long-established and/or is not your own.
+If the change is because you believe the existing expected results are incorrect, you should raise a bug report and achieve consensus for the change before submitting it.
+Changes to test metadata, for example adding a previously unnoticed dependency, do not require the same level of formality.

 ### GETTING AROUND ###

 At first the test suite may look a bit daunting.
 A lot of documentation can be found in the catalog-schema.xsd in the <root>/admin directory.
-When editing or adding tests, it is best that you validate the XML against this schema (oXygen can do this automatically and will also give you tooltip and other context-sensitive help).
+When editing or adding tests, you should validate the XML against this schema (oXygen can do this automatically and will also give you tooltip and other context-sensitive help).

 The tests themselves are structured as follows: